airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 We intentionally don't use helper libraries provided by Airbyte so that this tutorial is self-contained.
 If you were building a "real" source, you'll want to use the helper modules provided by Airbyte.
 We'll mention those at the very end.
 For now, let's get started.

+This tutorial can be done entirely on your local workstation.

 ## Our connector: a stock ticker API
 Our connector will output the daily price of a stock since a given date.
 We'll leverage the free [IEX Cloud API](https://iexcloud.io/docs/api/) for this.